AmazingAmpharos/OoT-Randomizer/README.md

 ## Seed

 Can be used to set a seed number to generate.
-Using the same seed with same settings on the same version of the entrance randomizer will always yield an identical output.
+Using the same seed with same settings on the same version of the randomizer will always yield an identical output.

 ## Count